luizalbertocviana/clojure-shopping-cart-api/README.md

         "session": <session-uuid>
     }

-If the coupom name is valid as well as the referred session, then the discount coupon is applied to that user's shopping cart.
+If the coupon name is valid as well as the referred session, then the discount coupon is applied to that user's shopping cart.
-If the coupom name does not correspond to an existing coupon's name, a `404` response code will indicate that.
+If the coupon name does not correspond to an existing coupon's name, a `404` response code will indicate that.
 If the referred session has been finished, a `401` response code will indicate that.